nitinprakash96/nitinprakash96.github.io/_posts/2022-04-16-Weird-thing-about-induction.md

 theories for centuries.
 Well, maybe not.
 In __The Logic of Scientific Discovery (LSD)__, Karl Popper held that induction has no place in the logic of science.
 Science, in his view (and many others), is a deductive process.
+Popper's theory has been criticized a lot by folks who know a lot more than me.
+But it's hard to deny his theory as _deriving_ results from experience barely gets us closer to the scientific truth.
 Scientists formulate hypotheses and theories that is put to test by deriving particular observable consequences.

 And it's very much necessary.
 One of the conditions for anything to be scientifically valid is that a theory needs to be testable.
 If an experiment cannot be tested on the grounds of some explanation or expectation then it has the potential of not sustaining itself in the long run.
-Or brutally speaking, it is useless.
+Or brutally speaking, theory becomes useless.
+In Brief history of Time, Hawking mentions that any thoery is valid until something new comes along and proves it wrong.
+If that happens, we need to start over.
+Ultimate goal, remaining the same i.e., build explainations and testable arguments for a theory.

+Like I explained earlier, all inductive inferences have a contingent nature attached to them.
+A direct consequence of this characteristic is the error risk associated.
+The degree of the risk may vary from premise to premise.
+A very brilliant example in my opinion is https://math.stackexchange.com/a/1204311/479722 Or lets take another for example.
+Claim 3 in https://brilliant.org/wiki/flawed-induction-proofs/

 Inductive inference is not and could not be reasoning, either deductive or probabilistic, from premises to conclusion, so we must